MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-configuration.md

 ## Configure settings using az init

 The easiest way to set Azure CLI configurations is to use the interactive [az init](/cli/azure/reference-index#az-init) command.
-This command groups common configurations into scenarios like "interaction" and "automation".
-Using a question-answer format, `az inti` steps you through selecting each configuration option.
-What is especially helpful with this approach is `az init` provides reasons why you might want to choose one configuration answer over another.
+You can choose a common configuration like "interaction" or "automation", or you can opt to walk-through individual configurations.
+What is especially helpful with this approach is `az init` provides reasons why you might want to choose one configuration option over another.

 ```azurecli-interactive
 az init